feiy-boy/mcp/README.md

 | `env.x_api_key` | Your API Key |
 | `env.x_secret_key` | Your Secret Key |

+**Steps:**

+1. Open or create the `mcp.json` file at the location above
+2. Copy the configuration content and replace with your actual API credentials
+3. Save the file
+4. Restart Cursor IDE
+5. The MCP tools will be available in Cursor's AI assistant

+**Verification:**

+After configuration, you can verify by asking Cursor's AI assistant:
+- "Search for hotels in Tokyo"
+- "Find hotel details for hotel ID 1364848"

 # 7. 🛡️ Error Handling

 It is recommended to use try-except blocks to handle potential errors: